klaemo/docker-couchdb-ssl/README.md

 * exposes couchdb on port `5984` (http) and `6984`(https) of the container
 * runs everything as non-root user (security ftw!)
 * keeps couchdb and stud running with `mon` (reliability ftw!)
+* stud is configured with a list of preferable cipher suites (more security win!!11)

+Your CouchDB will get a __straight A__ on the [SSL Labs Server Test](https://www.ssllabs.com/ssltest/)!

 ## Build your own